 Discover the detailed timeline of Shia LaBeouf, from his early beginnings as a child actor on 'Even Stevens' to his rise to fame with blockbuster movies and his ventures into performance art.
 Explore key moments, significant roles, and pivotal events that have shaped LaBeouf's career and personal growth.

 On December 10, 2020, musician FKA twigs filed a lawsuit against Shia LaBeouf, accusing him of sexual battery, assault, and infliction of emotional distress.
-The lawsuit details severe allegations of abuse during their relationship, including physical, verbal, and emotional abuse.
-LaBeouf responded by acknowledging some of his wrongdoings and expressing a desire to make amends.
-The lawsuit brought to light serious concerns about LaBeouf's behavior and had significant implications for his public image and career.
+The lawsuit detailed severe allegations of abuse during their relationship, including physical, verbal, and emotional abuse.
+Shia responded by acknowledging some of his wrongdoings and expressing a desire to make amends.
+The lawsuit had significant implications for Shia's public image and career, sparking discussions about accountability and abuse in relationships.

 Discover commonly asked questions regarding Shia LaBeouf.
 If there are any questions we may have overlooked, please let us know.